yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

 Duration: 10 Minutes

-These steps should be followed only *after* completing the hands-on lab
+These steps should be followed only *after* completing the hands-on lab.

-### Task 1: Delete Resources
+### Task 1: Delete resources

 1. Now since the hands-on lab is complete, go ahead and delete all of the Resource Groups that were created for this hands-on lab.
 You will no longer need those resources and it will be beneficial to clean up your Azure Subscription.